sanskarseth/ShoppeR-Client/README.md

 # ShoppeR-Client

 This is the client-side of the website which is made with React and MERN Stack.
+The client is hosted on Netlify.

 ## Installation